isaacnmm/pestpolicy-hugo2XX/content/posts/when-do-mosquitoes-come-out/index.md

 They tend to be active from the morning up to late afternoon when they aggressively bite humans like fleas to get a blood meal.
 They can infect humans with yellow fever, Zika virus, chikungunya, and dengue fever.
 Culex pipiens start biting in the evening and may remain active a couple of hours during the night.
 When Culex mosquitoes are infected with the West Nile virus, they can transmit it to humans through bites.

-[The Anopheles mosquitoes usually bite](https://pestpolicy.com/spider-bite-vs-mosquito-bite/) throughout the better part of the night, including dusk and dawn.
+[The Anopheles mosquitoes usually bite](https://pestpolicy.com/spider-bite-vs-mosquito-bite/)throughout the better part of the night, including dusk and dawn.
 They are known to cause malaria in humans.
 Read Also: Mosquito Yard Spray.

 ##  **Are Mosquitoes Active Throughout The Year?**